 LVEDC continues to monitor effects of COVID-19 on Lehigh Valley’s economy.
 We update this page often with information about resources available to businesses.

 Lehigh Valley in Green Phase of Reopening

-Governor Tom Wolf is implementing a plan for reopening Pennsylvania’s economy.
-The governor identified three reopening phases: red, yellow, and green.
+Governor Tom Wolf’s plan for reopening Pennsylvania’s economy has three phases: red, yellow, and green.
 Phases are based on conditions by counties or regions.

-Lehigh and Northampton counties moved to the green phase on June 26.
-In the green phase, some restrictions on work and social interaction are eased, but limits on large gatherings remain in effect.
+Lehigh and Northampton counties are in the green phase.
+Some restrictions on work and social interaction are eased, but limits on large gatherings remain in effect.
 Work at home is encouraged.
 Businesses operating at 50% capacity in the yellow phase may increase to 75% capacity.
 Masks are required when entering a business.

-The governor announced statewide targeted mitigation efforts effective July 16 in response to a recent increase in COVID-19 cases.
+The governor implemented statewide targeted mitigation efforts in response to an increase in COVID-19 cases.
 These efforts include:

 - Indoor events and gatherings of more than 25 people are prohibited

 - Outdoor events and gatherings of more than 250 people are prohibited

 - Unless not possible, businesses are required to operate remotely; where telework is not possible, businesses must comply fully with state safety and masking orders

 COVID-19 Resources and Information Sources: